Wild Diamond

-Wild Diamond (Diamant brut) is a 2024 French coming-of-age drama film written and directed by Agathe Riedinger, in her feature directorial debut.
-The film stars Malou Khebizi, Idir Azougli, Andréa Bescond and Ashley Romano, and was adapted from Riedinger's 2017 short film J'attends Jupiter.
+Wild Diamond (Diamant brut) is a 2024 French coming-of-age drama film written and directed by Agathe Riedinger, in her feature directorial debut, adapted from her own 2017's short film J'attends Jupiter.
+It stars Malou Khebizi, Idir Azougli, Andréa Bescond and Ashley Romano.

 The film was selected to compete for the Palme d'Or and Caméra d'Or at the 77th Cannes Film Festival, where it premiered on 15 May 2024.
 It was theatrically released on 20 November 2024 by Pyramide Distribution.